-- (a) Nothing in this Chapter shall be construed as a limitation upon the power of the Board of Trustees or, Town Administrator, Community Development Director, or Town Attorney to correct obvious typographical or compositional errors, provided that: - (1) Such corrections shall not change the legal effect of this Chapter or any part thereof. - (2) Such corrections will be reported to the Planning Commission and the Board of Trustees. - (3) An errata supplement shall be attached to all copies of this Chapter distributed subsequent to the making of such corrections.
+- (a) Nothing in this Chapter shall be construed as a limitation upon the power of the Board of Trustees, Town Administrator, Community Development Director, or Town Attorney to correct obvious typographical or compositional errors, provided that: - (1) Such corrections shall not change the legal effect of this Chapter or any part thereof. - (2) Such corrections will be reported to the Planning Commission. - (3) An errata supplement shall be attached to all copies of this Chapter distributed subsequent to the making of such corrections.